venugoapalreddy/biztalk-docs/biztalk/core/csom-sharepoint-services-adapter.md

 manager: "anneta"
 ---
 # CSOM: SharePoint Services Adapter
-Using the [!INCLUDE[btsSharePointSvcsNoVersion](../includes/btssharepointsvcsnoversion-md.md)] adapter, you can receive messages from [!INCLUDE[btsSharePointSvcsNoVersion](../includes/btssharepointsvcsnoversion-md.md)] and send messages to [!INCLUDE[btsSharePointSvcsNoVersion](../includes/btssharepointsvcsnoversion-md.md)].
+Using the [!INCLUDE [btsSharePointSvcsNoVersion](../includes/btssharepointsvcsnoversion-md.md)] adapter, you can receive messages from [!INCLUDE [btsSharePointSvcsNoVersion](../includes/btssharepointsvcsnoversion-md.md)] and send messages to [!INCLUDE [btsSharePointSvcsNoVersion](../includes/btssharepointsvcsnoversion-md.md)].

- The [!INCLUDE[btsSharePointSvcsNoVersion](../includes/btssharepointsvcsnoversion-md.md)] Adapter uses the [!INCLUDE[btsSharePointSvcsNoVersion](../includes/btssharepointsvcsnoversion-md.md)] Client Side Object Model (CSOM), which is ***automatically*** installed when [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] is installed.
-There are no additional installation steps on the [!INCLUDE[btsSharePointSvcsNoVersion](../includes/btssharepointsvcsnoversion-md.md)] computer.
+ The [!INCLUDE [btsSharePointSvcsNoVersion](../includes/btssharepointsvcsnoversion-md.md)] Adapter uses the [!INCLUDE [btsSharePointSvcsNoVersion](../includes/btssharepointsvcsnoversion-md.md)] Client Side Object Model (CSOM), which is <strong><em>automatically</em></strong> installed when [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] is installed.
+There are no additional installation steps on the [!INCLUDE [btsSharePointSvcsNoVersion](../includes/btssharepointsvcsnoversion-md.md)] computer.

- We recommend using the Client Side Object Model (CSOM) of the [!INCLUDE[btsSharePointSvcsNoVersion](../includes/btssharepointsvcsnoversion-md.md)] Adapter.
+ We recommend using the Client Side Object Model (CSOM) of the [!INCLUDE [btsSharePointSvcsNoVersion](../includes/btssharepointsvcsnoversion-md.md)] Adapter.

- [Appendix B: Install the Microsoft SharePoint Adapter](../install-and-config-guides/appendix-b-install-the-microsoft-sharepoint-adapter.md) provides more information on the [!INCLUDE[btsSharePointSvcsNoVersion](../includes/btssharepointsvcsnoversion-md.md)] installation.
+ [Appendix B: Install the Microsoft SharePoint Adapter](../install-and-config-guides/appendix-b-install-the-microsoft-sharepoint-adapter.md) provides more information on the [!INCLUDE [btsSharePointSvcsNoVersion](../includes/btssharepointsvcsnoversion-md.md)] installation.

 ## In This Section